Truman Smith: Career

 Smith was a member of the Connecticut House of Representatives from 1831 to 1832 and again in 1834.
-He was elected a Whig to the United States House of Representatives, representing the 5th district, during the Twenty-sixth and Twenty-seventh Congresses, and serving from March 4, 1839, to March 3, 1843, declining renomination in 1842.
+He was elected as a Whig to the United States House of Representatives, representing the 5th district, during the Twenty-sixth and Twenty-seventh Congresses, and serving from March 4, 1839, to March 3, 1843, declining renomination in 1842.

-Smith was a presidential elector on the Whig ticket in 1844 He was elected back to the House of Representatives representing the 4th District for the Twenty-ninth and Thirtieth Congresses.
+Smith was a presidential elector on the Whig ticket in 1844.
+He was elected back to the House of Representatives representing the 4th District for the Twenty-ninth and Thirtieth Congresses.
 He served from March 4, 1845, to March 3, 1849.
-Smith declined the appointment to be the first United States Secretary of the Interior from President Zachary Taylor in 1849 having been elected to the United States Senate.
-He served from March 4, 1849, until his resignation May 24, 1854.

-Between 1846 and 1854, Truman Smith acted as a prototype to the National Party Chairman for Whig campaigns.
-For instance, in 1846, he travelled across the country collecting donations from business leaders.
-He also printed and dispersed pamphlets and speeches that made the Whig position clear, and distributed those throughout the country.
-In that midterm, the Whigs did particularly well, holding all of their Northern Congressional seats and picking up fourteen House Seats in New York, one in New Jersey, five in Pennsylvania, three in Ohio and one in Georgia.
-Admittedly, he focused on Iowa, as it was being admitted to the union and would therefore allocate two US Senators that year, but came up short and Democrats won the State Senate.
-That shouldn't downplay the dramatic success for Whiggery, however.
-While this did coincide with a legislative session which was heavy on Democrats passing economic policy that many in the country found controversial, Truman Smith's guidance no doubt further cemented Whig gains in that cycle.
+Between 1846 and 1854, Smith acted as a prototypical national party chairman for the Whig Party.
+In 1846, he traveled across the country collecting donations from business leaders.
+The funds were used to print and distribute pamphlets and speeches on the Whig platform and strengthen local Whig organizations in the states and territories.
+The Whigs did particularly well in the Congressional elections that fall, holding all of their Northern Congressional seats and picking up fourteen House Seats in New York, one in New Jersey, five in Pennsylvania, three in Ohio and one in Georgia, although they failed to gain Iowa's two new senatorial seats, which Smith spent considerable resources on.
+In the 1848 presidential election, Smith became an early backer of the candidacy of Zachary Taylor, believing that the general would have the broadest appeal to voters outside of Connecticut and other Whig strongholds.
+During the fall campaign, Smith sent contradictory pamphlets to Northern and Southern voters, arguing in the South that Taylor would best defend Southern interests as a slaveholder, and in the North that he would stand against slavery and support the Wilmot Proviso.